THE HEAL INITIATIVE CURRICULUM

 6) Adherence to principles of health equity and ethics in clinical and academic work

-Throughout the two-year fellowship, HEAL fellows will engage in an ongoing curriculum that reinforces and builds upon the skills gained during the July Bootcamp through problem-based learning and facilitated discussion.
+Throughout the two-year fellowship, HEAL fellows will engage in an ongoing curriculum that reinforces and builds upon the skills gained during the July Global Health Training through problem-based learning and facilitated discussion.
 The ongoing curricula will include case studies presented by fellows, discussion of academic journal articles relevant to global health delivery, as well as tailored curricula based on fellows’ individual learning goals.

 All fellows will work closely with assigned mentors to develop individual development plans (IDPs) mapped to the HEAL core competencies.
 These plans will be revisited on a monthly basis and will evolve during the two years.